Gustave Whitehead: First In Flight Exhibit

-2011 was the 110th anniversary of the flight of Gustave Whitehead on the Bridgeport-Fairfield town line on August 14, 1901.
-Included in the original anniversary exhibit were photos of Whitehead and his airplane “#21,” newspaper articles covering the flight, the infamous contract between the Wright Brothers and the Smithsonian Institution promising the Wrights credit for flying first, and the story of Bridgeport teacher Andy Kosch’s successful project to build and fly a replica of Whitehead’s airplane.
+The Gustave Whitehead: First in Flight Exhibit celebrates the 112th anniversary of the flight of Gustave Whitehead on the Bridgeport-Fairfield town line on August 14, 1901.
+Included are photos of Whitehead and his airplane “Number 21,” newspaper articles covering the flight, the infamous contract between the Wright Brothers and the Smithsonian Institution promising the Wrights credit for flying first, and the story of local teacher and ultra-light pilot Andy Kosch’s successful project to build and fly a replica of Whitehead’s airplane.

 For more on Gustave Whitehead please explore these links: